moothes/TRIP/readme.md

 ### Preparing data

-You can prepare your pathology data following the steps described in [] After that, your should generate a ```.csv``` file to include the labels (TNBC/DFS/OS) and path to corresponding ```.pt``` file for the patients.
+You can prepare your pathology data following the steps described in [this link](https://github.com/mahmoodlab/SurvPath).
+After that, your should generate a ```.csv``` file to include the labels (TNBC/DFS/OS) and path to corresponding ```.pt``` file for the patients.

 ### Running